John Sterling, Agent Keats, is an agent with the British Secret Service.

 In the Secret Service there were a trio of agents who were "authorized to kill at their own discretion" and in cold blood if it be determined necessary.
 They were known as the 'Dead Poets' because each had been assigned the codename of a famous, and now long dead, poet.
 The one we follow is named after John Keats (1795-1821).
 Those picked were considered the very best at what they do though the sort of missions they were given, their life expectancy was not rated that high.

-Sterling had, before being chosen for this position, served in Naval Intelligence for some time, assigned towards the end to a special commando unit nicknamed 30 AU and the action he saw in that outfit made the shift to the Secret Service and being a Dead Poet not that much of a change.
+Before being chosen for this position, Sterling had served in Naval Intelligence for some time, assigned towards the end to a special commando unit nicknamed 30 AU and the action he saw in that outfit made the shift to the Secret Service and being a Dead Poet not that much of a change.